Skip to main content

 Store a key-value pair.

-def set(key: str, value: str) -> MemorySetResponse
+def set(key: str, value: str, shared: bool = False) -> MemorySetResponse

 Parameters: